-This astronomy blog chronicles my telescope adventures while waiting for Mars' next opposition in October 2020.
+This astronomy blog sporadically chronicles my telescope adventures while waiting for Mars' next opposition in December 2022.

 Thursday, December 20, 2018